My name is Christine; I’m a Sydney-based health and wellness writer, nutrition student and the author of yin & yum.

 While some focus more on holistic health than nutrition, or clean recipes over wellness tips, they’re all committed to one purpose: empowering and inspiring people to live a healthier way of life.

 I hope to share the same health wisdom with you, whether it’s through a yummy recipe, fun workout or something cool and healthy I’ve come across.
-So if you think you’ll enjoy reading posts from a total health nut on her way to becoming a nutritionist, then thanks for popping by!
+So if you think you’ll enjoy reading posts from a health nerd on her way to becoming a nutritionist, then thanks for popping by!

 More about my story…